Step7750/ScheduleStorm/README.md

   * [Why is it better?](https://github.com/Step7750/ScheduleStorm#why-is-it-better)
   * [Tech Stack](https://github.com/Step7750/ScheduleStorm#tech-stack)

-## Supported Universities:
+## Supported Universities
   * University of Calgary
-  * University of Alberta (TODO)
+  * University of Alberta
-  * Mount Royal University (TODO)
+  * Mount Royal University

 Want us to support your university?
   * If you can, feel free to send pull requests with additional functionality
   * If not, file a new issue and we'll look into it!

 ## Features
-  * Very fast and responsive accordion for searching courses
+  * Fast and responsive accordion for searching courses
   * Unified UI with your proposed schedules, class search, and selected courses
   * Add specific classes and allow the generator to fill out the rest
-  * Instant schedule generation when adding courses
+  * Fast client side schedule generation when adding courses
-  * Easy to read calendar
   * Inline RMP Ratings
   * Dynamic Scoring that takes into account your preferences
+  * Download a photo of your schedule, or copy it to clipboard
+  * Create groups of classes and let the generator use "One of", "Two Of", etc.. of them
+  * Block off timeslots by dragging on the calendar
   * Supports many Unis, with a framework for adding more

 ## How does it work?